 My name is Paul Philp and I began teaching in 1989.
 I attended Georgetown University in Washington DC where I was educated to be a diplomat and intelligence officer.
 My majors include history, government and politics, economics and German.
-My teaching certification is from the University of Texas in Dallas while my masters is in Modern History from Texas A&M - Commerce.
-I am certified to teach all social studies classes grades 6th to 12th as well as gifted education K-12.
-I have taught 14 years in public schools and 18 years in Catholic schools.
+My teaching certificate is from the University of Texas in Dallas while my Masters' of Arts is in Modern History from Texas A&M - Commerce.
+I am certified to teach all social studies classes grades 6th to 12th, as well as gifted education K-12.
+I have taught 15 years in public schools and 18 years in Catholic schools.
 I also taught college for nine years.
-During that time I have been a teacher, an AP teacher, an Academic Decathlon and Speech/Debate Coach, a coordinator of social studies, foreign languages and gifted education, a coordinator of curriculum and director of admissions.
-I speak German and Spanish but am conversant in Italian and Portuguese.
-I am both a College Board consultant for AP World History and an AP Reader of World History since 2002 when I helped launch the new course nationally.
+During that time, I have been a teacher, an AP teacher, an Academic Decathlon and Speech/Debate Coach, a coordinator of social studies, foreign languages and gifted education, a coordinator of curriculum and director of admissions.
+I speak German and Spanish.
+I am both a College Board consultant for AP World History and an AP Reader of World History since 2002, when I helped launch the new course nationally.
 In my spare time, I write professionally (both world history and science fiction) and attempt to play servant to two large Maine Coon cats.

 Welcome to Latino Mexican American Studies.
 This short presentation discusses the class, expectations contacts, and my biography.